Shah Iqbal Mujtaba: Early life

-Mujtaba joined the erstwhile Pakistan Navy as an officer cadet on 11 November 1966, and commissioned in the Executive Branch on 1 June 1970.
-Mujtaba graduated from the Defence Services Command & Staff College Dhaka and from the National Defence College Dhaka in 2001.
-Besides he attended Senior International Defence Management Course (SIDMC) at US Naval Postgraduate School in 1993 and Legal Aspect of Military & Peacekeeping Operations Course at the US Naval Justice School in 1998.
+Mujtaba joined the erstwhile Pakistan Navy as an officer cadet on 11 November 1966, and was commissioned in the Executive Branch on 1 June 1970.
+Mujtaba graduated from the Defence Services Command & Staff College, Dhaka, and from the National Defence College Dhaka in 2001.
+Besides, he attended the Senior International Defence Management Course (SIDMC) at the US Naval Postgraduate School in 1993 and the Legal Aspect of Military & Peacekeeping Operations Course at the US Naval Justice School in 1998.

 Naval commands

 As a qualified officer, Mujtaba commanded various kinds of ships and establishments.
 He performed as director of naval operations (DNO), director of naval plans (DNP) and director of naval intelligence (DNI) at Naval Headquarters.
 As a senior officer of the Bangladesh Navy, Mujtaba held all kinds of command and staff positions that include Naval Administrative Authority Dhaka (ADMIN Dhaka), Commodore Commanding Khulna (COMKHUL), Commodore Commanding BN Flotilla (COMBAN) and Commodore Commanding Chittagong (COMCHIT).
-At Naval Headquarters he served as assistant chief of naval staff (operations) and assistant chief of naval staff (personnel).
-Besides his professional duties he also served as deputy commandant of Defence Services Command and Staff College, Dhaka.
+At Naval Headquarters, he served as assistant chief of naval staff (operations) and assistant chief of naval staff (personnel).

+Besides his professional duties, he also served as deputy commandant of the Defence Services Command and Staff College, Dhaka.
 He was also the senior directing staff at the National Defence College, Dhaka.
-Mujtaba held a diplomatic appointment as defence adviser/attache in Malaysia.
-Prior to his appointment as chief of naval staff, he served as director general of Bangladesh Coast Guard under the Ministry of Home Affairs.
+Mujtaba held a diplomatic appointment as defence adviser in Malaysia.
+Prior to his appointment as chief of naval staff, he served as director general of the Bangladesh Coast Guard under the Ministry of Home Affairs.

 Rear Admiral Shah Iqbal Mujtaba was appointed chief of naval staff on 4 June 2002.
-Admiral Mujtaba came to normal retirement on 10 January 2005 after ending his long 34 years naval service.
+Admiral Mujtaba came to normal retirement on 10 January 2005 after ending his 34 years of naval service.